The seventy7 Guide: Product Photography

 Ecommerce Photography

-With the lack of physical retail being available to consumers over the past year, ecommerce photography has never been more important.
+With physical retail dwindling, ecommerce photography has never been more important.
 You need to be creating something that captures the imagination of your audience.

-Whether that’s through careful planning of what you’re trying to achieve, keeping the whole style consistent so it can be used alongside previous and future shoots, or simply lighting your set correctly, matching the right photographer to the brand is incredibly important.
+Whether that’s through careful planning of what you’re trying to achieve, keeping the whole style consistent so it aligns with previous and future shoots, or simply lighting your set correctly, matching the right photographer to the brand is incredibly important.

 Because of the requirements of ecommerce photography (it’s not going to be used by a high fashion house as part of their output), this means that the shoots have to be technically sound.
 It’s about finding the balance between a beautiful shot and creating imagery that is on trend, and shows the product at its absolute best.